Skip to main content

 The message must be signed by the server.

-The parameters of this message consists of the following:
+The parameters of this message consist of the following:

-* session_id REQUIRED: A unique identifier (UUIDv2) chosen earlier
+* sessionId REQUIRED: A unique identifier chosen earlier by the

 This section describes the transfer commitment agreement between the